WQHS-DT: Univision years (2002–present)

-Most of the stations acquired by Univision were in markets with an existing Univision station, in which case the second stations would be used to launch a new network known as Telefutura.
-Some were used to launch new Univision stations.
-However, even compared to Atlanta or Philadelphia—the other markets where Univision purchased its first full-power station as a result of the USA deal—Cleveland had a smaller Hispanic population, with Nielsen estimating only 25,000 Hispanic households and 77,000 viewers.
-As a result, throughout 2001, there was speculation that Univision would attempt to sell WQHS-TV, either to be paired with another Cleveland television station or as an outlet for games of the Cleveland Indians, whose broadcasting contract with WUAB expired after 2001.
+Seven of the USA Broadcasting stations acquired by Univision were in markets with an existing Univision station, but the deal marked Univision's entrance into the Cleveland market.
+Cleveland had an estimated 25,000 Hispanic households and 77,000 viewers, per Nielsen, and had historically lagged other markets its size in the availability of non-English-language television programming.
+As a result, throughout 2001, there was speculation that Univision would attempt to sell WQHS-TV, either to be paired with another Cleveland television station or as an outlet for games of the Cleveland Indians baseball team, whose broadcasting contract with WUAB expired after 2001.
 Even though speculation continued, WQHS-TV joined Univision on January 14, 2002, making it the first Spanish-language broadcast TV station in the region.

 In 2005, the United Church of Christ petitioned the FCC to deny a renewal of WQHS-TV's license over Univision's classification of a telenovela as E/I (educational/instructional); the case was settled in 2007 with the payment of a $24 million fine by the network, covering violations of the law at WQHS and other Univision stations.

-Despite 20 years of Univision ownership, WQHS has never produced a full-length local newscast.
+WQHS has never produced a full-length local newscast.
 The first such newscasts in Spanish in the Cleveland market debuted in January 2022 when Gray Television, owner of WOIO and WUAB, launched Telemundo outlet WTCL-LD (channel 6).

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+WQHS-DT is broadcast from a transmitter on West Ridgewood Drive in Parma.
+Its signal is multiplexed:

 Analog-to-digital conversion

-WQHS shut down its analog signal, over UHF channel 61, on June 12, 2009, the official date in which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+WQHS shut down its analog signal, over UHF channel 61, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
 The station's digital signal continued to broadcast on its pre-transition UHF channel 34, using virtual channel 61.
+WQHS relocated its signal from channel 34 to channel 36 on August 2, 2019, as a result of the 2016 United States wireless spectrum auction.